NPKelly/CS481-X-S20-capstone-homecu/labs/setup/README.md

 - Decide on a method of communication during the semester.
 For example [slack](https://slack.com/), old school email, [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat), etc.
 - Dedicate 1 member of your team to be in charge of communicating with your sponsor.

+- Slack for team mate communication.
+Email with sponsor.
+- Randy will be in charge of communicating with the sponsor.

 ## Team members

 - John Doe johndoe@u.boisestate.edu